Jan. 6 panel says Trump, far-right groups responsible for insurrection - NewsBreak

 Cheney, one of two Republicans on the nine-member committee, lost her position in House Republican leadership over her criticism of Trump.

-“Tonight, I say this to my Republican colleagues who are defending the indefensible: There will come a day when Donald Trump is gone,” Cheney said in an opening statement.
-“Your dishonor will remain.”
+In an opening statement, Cheney said “Tonight, I say this to my Republican colleagues who are defending the indefensible: There will come a day when Donald Trump is gone, but your dishonor will remain.”

 Thompson in his opening remarks emphasized Trump was at the center of it all, after his attempts to overturn the election results in the courts failed.